-You are asked as a leader in your community to participate in community projects and you may sit on a few local boards.
-You get so busy running your business you stop working on your business, ironically your gift at one time and often your understanding of the markets you serve becomes dated and filtered.
+You are asked as a leader in your community to participate in community projects, and you may sit on a few local boards.
+You get so busy running your business that you stop working on your business.
+Ironically, your gift at one time and often your understanding of the markets you serve become dated and filtered.

 Then you start seeing something you never expected: a sales and profit decline.
 It hit you like a photon torpedo blast that came out of nowhere.

 Sometimes it’s a gradual decrease over many months.
-Sometimes it’s a shift that quickly occurred and you see a major drop in sales and profits.
+Sometimes it’s a shift that quickly occurs, and you see a major drop in sales and profits.

 What some companies do in this situation is hire someone with a history of traveling this space and crossing this chasm time and time again.

 I have been hired many times to help companies and their leadership teams boldly go where they have never gone before.

 Just like the CEO who often has unique skill sets in accounting and finance, I bring the ability to quickly tune your business into what your buyers want and must have today, map the buying journey, and often identify some processes and procedures that must be changed internally to get the ship back on course, quickly!

 The only time the process I use has not worked in 30 years is when I unknowingly climbed aboard a ship with a Borg Company Culture.